Web3Auth/web3auth-docs/src/pages/guides/torus-solana-wallet-intergration.md

 ## Using torus Solana API to send a transactions.

-Now we have instance using which we can do sending transaction, signing transactions and signing message.
+Using the `Torus` instance, dapps can call methods on the wallet.

-Every time you will try to sign a transaction it will automatically open torus wallet window for user where user can confirm transaction.
+Every time a user wants to sign a transaction, the wallet will open a confirmation window.

 ```typescript